SabeloCodes/go_playground/README.md

 * Bugs/Problems Encountered
   When I was still using AWS Cloud9, sometimes the IDE would run a line of code even though that bit of syntax was commented out.
 That was only happening on the app.py file.
+My mentor would look over my code, test and tell me if there was something I had to fix.

 # Credits